Private bridges are where a private road or driveway crosses a river, stream or other waterway.

 This, in turn, adds critical delay to providing fire and medical response and increases the potential for more severe property damage and the possibility of more serious injury.

-On May 29, the Board of County Commissioners approved amendments to Clark County code regarding private bridges.
-The code changes took effect on June 8.
+In May 2012, the Board of County Commissioners approved amendments to Clark County code regarding private bridges.

 Clark County’s approach

 County officials worked cooperatively with firefighters from local fire districts and representative from private engineering and law firms to come up with a balanced approach.

 The code changes created standards for the construction of new private bridges.
 These standards are expected to reduce construction and repair costs for new bridges.

 For existing bridges, the standards require action only if additional homes or structures are built or new lots are created.
 In these cases, developers or home builders could choose to have the bridge inspected and upgraded or, alternatively, provide fire-resistant construction, such as building homes with fire sprinklers.